-Established in 2003, Energy for Life gives our employees the opportunity to get behind the causes they are passionate about, through employee giving, volunteering and fundraising events.
+Established in 2003, Energy for Life gives our employees the opportunity to get behind the causes they are passionate about, through employee giving, volunteering and fundraising.

 Our partnership with The Smith Family

-AGL is embarking on a six-year partnership with The Smith Family to support the education of 340 children from disadvantaged backgrounds across Australia through the Learning for Life program.
+AGL has embarked on a six-year partnership with The Smith Family to support their national flagship peer-reading program student2student which has a national footprint of 1,500 participants from disadvantaged backgrounds across Australia.

 Partnering in research